alexjamesmx/Olostep-Hackathon/README.md

 ## Overview

-This is a React application (Front-end only) developed as part of the Olostep hackathon.
-The project is designed to scrape and analyze data from user-provided URLs and display relevant information about the website using AI.
-The frontend is built using React and Tailwind CSS, while the backend is hosted on a separate GitHub repository.
+This is an express application (back-end only) developed as part of the Olostep hackathon.
+The project is designed to scrape and analyze data from user-provided URLs and display relevant information about the website using AI by using playwright tool.

 ## Features